liyoumin/Geospatial-AgEcon/cleandata/README.md

 11. Recalculate derived variables such as yield, irrigation share, production value, export value, and export rate.
 12. Save final panel and diagnostics.

-## Recommended citation note for methods section
+## Citation note for methods section
 appendix:

 > The analysis uses a state-year alfalfa panel constructed from USDA production, irrigation, price, and export datasets.
 State-level observations are retained as the primary source.
 Missing or zero values in the state panel are supplemented using county-derived records aggregated to the state-year level, with county values used only when the corresponding state-level value is unavailable or zero.
 Acreage and production variables are aggregated by summing county observations, while yield and irrigation-share variables are recalculated from aggregated totals.
 Drought exposure is measured using SPEI-03 averaged over alfalfa land within each state for April–September, generated through an ArcPy spatial-processing workflow.
 HAY & HAYLAGE irrigation variables are retained separately as contextual irrigation measures and are not used to overwrite hay-only alfalfa production variables.